byc980317/TinyImageNet/README.md

-This is the final project of a deep learning course.
-I compared performance of a two-layer simple neural network, AlexNet, and VGG-16 on Tiny ImageNet dataset.
+The project is targeted to compare the performance of different deep neural networks on Tiny ImageNet dataset for a image classification task.
+The results are included in 'Presentation.pdf'.